KseniaShkaruta/DiamondHands/README.txt

 ##### DESCRIPTION ######
 ########################

 This package contains the code/resources for team DiamondHands' project "Did WallStreetBets Move the Market?".
-The main intention of our project was to determine if the sentiment on the Reddit subforum r/WallStreetBets is correlated to the stock market.
-The motivation behind this was the short squeeze of Gamestop (GME) in Janurary 2021 which caused much controversy.
-It is widely belived that the driving force behind the stock rally was the
+The main intention of our project was to determine if the sentiment on the Reddit sub-forum r/WallStreetBets is correlated to the stock market.
+The motivation behind this was the short squeeze of Gamestop (GME) in January 2021 which caused much controversy.
+It is widely believed that the driving force behind the stock rally was the
-Reddit subforum r/WallStreetBets.
+Reddit sub-forum r/WallStreetBets.

 The resources here can be used to either reproduce the results we've described in further detail in our poster/final paper.
-We've also made it so the environments used in our project can be reproduced so individuals or other teams may look to continue the work if interseted.
+We've also made it so the environments used in our project can be reproduced so individuals or other teams may look to continue the work if interested.

 There are essentially 3 components to our project that has been encompassed in this package
-	1. Data Retreival, Cleansing, and Analysis
+	1. Data Retrieval, Cleansing, and Analysis
 	2. Environment for Visualization
-	3. Dashboaring/Data Visualization.
+	3. Dashboarding/Data Visualization.
-In the section below, we provide consise instructions on how to simply setup and run each of these components.
+In the section below, we provide concise instructions on how to simply setup and run each of these components.
 In-depth details are in READMEs in the individual directories.